mnshn/opmpolhemus/README.md

 ```
 *frame=base.
 Dimensions are in millimeters.*

-In this diagram, the `x`'s mark the location of the holder arms that are to
+In this diagram, an `x` marks the location of the holder arms that are to
 encapsulate the OPM
 ([see here](https://quspin.com/wp-content/uploads/2019/05/Holder-with-base-280x300.png)).
 These arms extend outward in direction normal to the screen.